Carl Rosenblad (racing driver): Racing career

 European Interseries from 1991.
-In 1996 he got a drive in the International Formula 3000, with the British Alpha Plus Team.
+In 1996, he got a drive in the International Formula 3000, with the British Alpha Plus Team.
 The season was not a successful one, ending with no championship points.
-In 1997 he switched to the FIA GT Championship, with a GT1 Class Porsche 911 for the Kremer Racing Team, again with little success.
+In 1997, he switched to the FIA GT Championship, with a GT1 Class Porsche 911 for the Kremer Racing Team, again with little success.

-He moved to touring cars in 1998, driving a Nissan Primera in the Swedish Touring Car Championship.
-In 1998 he also raced the Rolex 24h at Daytona for Larbre Compétition, ending in a strong 3rd place (total).
+Rosenblad moved to touring cars in 1998, driving a Nissan Primera in the Swedish Touring Car Championship.
+In 1998, he also raced the Rolex 24h at Daytona for Larbre Compétition, ending in a strong third place (total).

-In 2002, he returned for another season in the FIA GT Championship in a Chrysler Viper GTS-R for Larbre Compétition.
+In 2002, Rosenblad returned for another season in the FIA GT Championship in a Chrysler Viper GTS-R for Larbre Compétition.

-He has competed regularly in the STCC since (some race wins), as well as selected rounds in both European Touring Car Championship and World Touring Car Championship during the years 2001 - 2007.
-In 2005 he first competed in the FIA World Touring Car Championship for Crawford Racing in an independent BMW 320i.
+Rosenblad has competed regularly in the STCC since (some race wins), as well as selected rounds in both European Touring Car Championship and World Touring Car Championship during the years 2001 - 2007.
+In 2005, he first competed in the FIA World Touring Car Championship for Crawford Racing in an independent BMW 320i.
 He competed in four rounds of the WTCC in 2007 for Elgh Motorsport.
-Also in 2007 he competed in the 24 Hours of Le Mans, in a GT2 Ferrari F430 for G.P.C.
+Also in 2007, he competed in the 24 Hours of Le Mans, in a GT2 Ferrari F430 for G.P.C.
 Sport.

-In 2009 he only participated in one race, the Spa 24 Hours driving a Maserati MC12 GT1 for Vitaphone Racing finishing in second place.
+In 2009, Rosenblad only participated in one race, the Spa 24 Hours driving a Maserati MC12 GT1 for Vitaphone Racing finishing in second place.